 - Work for a community focussed organisation as part of an exciting new integrated practice model

-- Permanent full time role at SCHADS Level 8 with access to industry leading employment benefits and NFP salary Packaging
+- Permanent full time and part time roles at SCHADS Level 5 with access to industry leading employment benefits and NFP salary Packaging

 - Benefit from structured support, training, development and career stability as part of one of the state’s leading providers of Child, Youth and Family Services